 Melville loves people and is very friendly.
 He is dam-raised but loves to take a bottle.
 Moby and Marcus are a little less friendly but not too bad.
-Melville is a tiny mini-mancha with blue eyes and adorable elf ears; Marcus and Moby, the biggest, have blue eyes and stylish LaMancha coloring.
+Melville is a tiny mini-mancha with blue eyes and adorable elf ears; Marcus and Moby, the biggest, have blue eyes and stylish LaMancha coloring, which is definitely IN this season.
 They would like to stay together and the price is reduced accordingly, $100 each or $250 for all three.
 A perfect starter herd for someone needing a bit of adorable blackberry control.

 For Sale - Breeding Stock

 The Petulant Hamster Crybabies

 Pirate Jenny X Starlord — “Grace” & “Bonny”